danmysak/preling/README.md

 # PreLing

-PreLing is a command-line tool for improving language-comprehension skills through gradual exposure to new vocabulary.
-It supports every language that [SpaCy supports](https://spacy.io/usage/models#languages).
+PreLing is a command-line tool for improving language comprehension skills through gradual exposure to new vocabulary.
+It supports every language that [spaCy supports](https://spacy.io/usage/models#languages).
 Because PreLing uses GPT under the hood, you must have a paid [OpenAI account](https://platform.openai.com/) and an [API key](https://platform.openai.com/api-keys) to run it.

 ## Installation